wp-plugins/listify-xml-csv-listings-import/readme.md

 ## Add-On Issues

-* All is quiet of the western front.
+* All is quiet on the western front.